Noyce Conference Details

 - Dr. Art McCoy is currently Superintendent in Jennings School District near St. Louis.
 Dr. McCoy has served on numerous executive boards and councils including the MUNY, Sheldon, St. Louis Children’s Hospital, Commerce Bank Business Advisory Board, Ranken Technical College, University of Missouri-St. Louis Chancellor’s Council, and Missouri Chamber of Commerce 2030 Alliance.

-- Dr. Sandra Richardson Program Director for the Robert Noyce Teacher Scholarship Program.
+- Dr. Sandra Richardson, Program Director for the Robert Noyce Teacher Scholarship Program.

 Details